-If you’re looking for an easy, quiet, yet rewarding long hike near Brisbane, Conan Creek Waterfall in the Scenic Rim might be the perfect option.
+If you’re looking for an easy, quiet, yet rewarding long (and I insist on long) hike near Brisbane, Conan Creek Waterfall in the Scenic Rim might be the perfect option.
 It is not one of the popular waterfalls near Brisbane so you may even be lucky and have the place just for you.

 If you are looking for a scenic spot rather than a long hike and don’t mind sharing it with a few people, you may be more interested in hiking the nearby Mount Barney Lower Portals.
 Conan Creek Waterfall is lovely, but I wouldn’t recommend it if you haven’t explored other parts of the Scenic Rim or other famous waterfalls in the Brisbane Region yet.

 We completed the 14-kilometre walk in three hours – not counting the time spent at the waterfall.
+You could spend the whole afternoon there; it’s one of the best rock pools near Brisbane.
 The National Park sign indicates it takes four hours.

 How difficult is Conan Creek Waterfall walk?